-For faculty, staff, and student employees needing assistance with a support-eligible University-owned device, IT Client Services is here to help.
+For faculty, staff, and student employees needing assistance with a support-eligible University-owned device, productivity software suites, and general IT consultation services.
 Students can get technical support from the Student Tech Services Helpdesk.

 Computer Support Eligibility